enkidevs/curriculum/Python/Core/the-filter-built-in-function.md

 ---
 ## Practice

 Let's practice filtering through lists of more complex objects, such as tuples. `filter` lets us use a function to check multiple conditions in one sweep of the list.
-Fill in the blanks in the following code snippet to only print the names of customers where their associated boolean variable is both `True` and their email includes the substring `'corporate.com'`.
+What is the result of the following code snippet's execution?

 ```python
 customers =